HenrikJoreteg/human-javascript/ch04 - organizing your code.md

     window.app = this;
     // This is where we render our main view, get some data,
     // kick off the history tracking, etc.
-    // See chapter 10 for more detail
+    // See Chapter 10 for more detail
     ...
   },